nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 ## Working With JSON Schema

-For new missions, GCN Notices are preferably distributed in JSON format.
-This guide describes how to programmatically read the JSON schema.
+For new missions, it is preferable to distribute GCN Notices in JSON format.
+This guide explains how to programmatically read the JSON schema.

 ## Parsing JSON